marzulo/eks-ops-manager/README.md

 - terraform init
 - terraform plan
 If no error so far:
-- terraform plan
+- terraform apply

 Step 4.
 Create the MongoDB Operator environment
-Go to mongodb-kubernetes, and execute the script: script_deploy_om.sh (at this point do it manually)
+Go to mongodb-kubernetes, and execute the script: ./script_deploy_om.sh <AWS_REGION> <EKS_CLUSTER_NAME> <PROFILE>(at this point do it manually)
+(TODO) Improve rsbackup deployment rollout

 Step 5.
-Deploy a sharded cluster with backup enabled By typing: kubectl apply -f mongodb-sharded-creation.yaml
+Deploy a sharded cluster with backup enabled after finish the deployment By typing: kubectl apply -f mongodb-sharded-creation.yaml

+(TODO) Step 6.
+Spin up Vector Search pod.

+Steps to destroy:

+Step 1.
+Cleanup MongoDB elements
+Go to mongodb-kubernetes, and execute the script: ./script_destroy_om.sh
+## If the command get stucked whille cleaning up pvc you can shoot the command below in another window:
+## kubectl patch pvc  head-ops-manager-backup-daemon-0 -p '{"metadata":{"finalizers":null}}' --type=merge

+Step 2.
+Cleanup AWS Infrastructure
+Go to terraform-aws dir and type:
+- terraform destroy --auto-approve